mlsj12/hcde-410-final/README.md

 Each file is labeled per the assignment instuctions and such have nuanced titles.
 Here I will depict what each file contains:

-- <bold>A4:</bold> This file is the first of the final project assignments as a preliminary proposal.
-Here I write my problem statement and motivations for such a project.
-I also include the datasets I plan on using, which may change as I tweak my actual analysis goal.
-Lastly, I write the unknowns and dependencies I have and what is out of my control that will possibly effect my completion of this final assignment and research study.
+- <bold>A4+A5:</bold> This file is the first and second part of the final project assignment.
+A4 was the preliminary proposal while A5 is the final proposal.
+Here I write the overview of my project, the data I will use, the background and related work, unknowns and dependencies that may effect the completion of the project, and my methodology.